-If you’re a fruit lover who’s on the ketogenic diet, you may be wondering if you can sneak some fruit into your keto meal plan without affecting weight loss or your other keto goals.
+If you’re a fruit lover on the ketogenic diet, you may be wondering if there are keto fruits that won’t negatively affect your goals.
 Fruit is healthy, after all, right?

 But on a high-fat, low-carb diet, eating too many net carbs can elevate your blood sugar and kick you out of ketosis.